The Ultimate Divorce Checklist: What You Need to Prepare (Recommended)

 Financial Documents

-It will be more difficult for a CDFA to get an accurate idea of your marital finances if he or she does not have the pertinent information.
+It will be more difficult for a DFA to get an accurate idea of your marital finances if he or she does not have the pertinent information.
 Keep in mind that these professionals are specifically trained to help you navigate a successful settlement and secure a stable financial future.
 Without all of the relevant data to review, you could miss out on your share of significant assets, investments, or accounts.

 You will need to keep in mind that documents should cover your long-term history, not just the most recent transactions.
 The gold standard is that your documentation should cover five years’ worth of data.
 Perhaps this information is unavailable, or the marriage did not survive that long.
 Either way, three years’ worth of data should be sufficient to help your team assemble a settlement that you will be satisfied with.